RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 - A studio might focus on creating cooperative multiplayer experiences that inspire teamwork in new ways.
 - Another might emphasize empathetic storytelling to share underrepresented narratives in games.

-When making business or design decisions, leadership should be able to point to the mission statement and ask, **“Are we staying true to this goal?”**
+When making business or design decisions, leadership should be able to point to the mission statement and ask, **"Are we staying true to this goal?"**

 ### Core Values
 Core values define **how you work** (e.g. **how the studio operates and interacts**).
-They serve as guiding beliefs, philosophies, and principles, shaping the studio’s culture and decision-making.
+They serve as guiding beliefs, philosophies, and principles, shaping the studio's culture and decision-making.

 Effective values should:
 - Be **clearly defined and easy to remember**.
-- Have a **single, shared interpretation**—avoid vague phrases like “aim for greatness.”
+- Have a **single, shared interpretation** -- avoid vague phrases like "aim for greatness."
 - Provide **practical guidance** on how employees work and interact.
 - Create **one shared understanding** across all employees.